 Our Admissions and Financial Aid teams have the ability to conduct one-on-one meetings with you online.
 So, don’t hesitate to schedule an appointment.
 You’ll be provided a link to access the meeting.

-Courses that are moving online from the on-ground lecture format will use a learning management system with resources, tools, and learning activities arranged in an easy-to-understand format.
+Courses that have moved online from the on-ground lecture format are using a learning management system with resources, tools, and learning activities arranged in an easy-to-understand format.
 If you’re nervous, don’t worry.
 We understand that this will be a transition, and we are preparing a variety of resources to help you move into online learning, and if you are struggling, Hondros College of Nursing faculty and staff will be standing by to assist you.

 What if I don’t have access to internet?